Orff Schulwerk Teacher Education Course

 The Orff Schulwerk approach, developed by Carl Orff and Gunild Keetman, builds musicianship through active music-making such as singing, playing instruments, speech, moving and improvising.

 Level I is open to senior-level undergraduate music majors or those with earned bachelor's degrees.
-Level II is open to anyone who has already completed an AOSA-approved level I course.
-In these hands-on courses, training will focus on the following child-centered skills:
+In this hands-on course, training will focus on the following child-centered skills:

 - Singing and melody

 - Soprano and/or alto recorders

 - Orff ensemble orchestration

 - Various world musics

 - Folk dancing